-

 Does almost everything right.
 Now I have two Parasite Eve games to look forward along .45 PARABELLUM BLOODHOUND.

-Cool combat, camera could be better.
+Cool combat, camera could be better.- Petrichor:

 A funny looking RPG that looks like it came straight from GBA.